pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 their Signal K path and changes in the value of an operand are immediately reflected in the value of *input* expression.
-If the value of *input* expression changes, then the value referenced by *output* path is updated; the plugin supports both put (the default) and delta update methods.
+If the value of *input* expression changes, then the value referenced by *output* path is updated using either put or delta update methods.

 A handful of short forms can be used to specify a Signal K path in both *input* and *output*.